Erica C. Spears, Ph.D.

 Prior to her doctoral studies, Dr. Spears worked as a public health practitioner.
 She began her career as a health educator, and transitioned into grant writing, management, and program development.
 As a practitioner, Dr. Spears oversaw projects from nine unique funding sources, ranging from foundations to the federal government.
 She holds an undergraduate degree from Louisiana State University in Mass Communication and a Master’s in Speech Communication, with a concentration in health, from the University of Houston.

 Connor D. Martz

-Connor D. Martz is a second-year doctoral student in the department of Human Development and Family Studies in the College of Human Sciences.
+Connor D. Martz is a third-year doctoral student in the department of Human Development and Family Studies in the College of Human Sciences.
 His research interests include the social determinants of health and health inequalities, chronic disease prevention, and the impact of stress on human development.
 More specifically, he is interested in examining the complex interplay between social-contextual stressors, behavior, and biology across the life span among socially marginalized groups.
 Connor’s current research focuses on the associations between interpersonal discrimination, vicarious racism, and disease activity and damage among African American women with systemic lupus erythematosus (SLE).

 As a graduate student, Connor is gaining training in health equity science, human development, and epidemiological research methods and statistics.
 Within CHEER, Connor works as a graduate research assistant for Dr. David H. Chae.
 Dr. Chae also serves as Connor’s major professor, and is joined by committee members Dr. Thomas Fuller-Rowell of Auburn University and Dr. Amani Nuru-Jeter of UC-Berkeley.